LoanDB/loanpy/docs/tutorial.rst

-   The overall workflow with a minimal example: Mine sound correspondences from an etymological dictionary, evaluate their predictive power, input them to a sound change applier to generate pseudo-adapted and pseudo-proto-forms, search for phono-semantic matches between them.
+   The overall workflow with a minimal example: Mine sound correspondences from an etymological dictionary, evaluate their predictive power, input them to a sound change applier to generate pseudo-adapted and pseudo-proto-forms, and search for phono-semantic matches between those predictions.

 Step 1: Mine sound correspondences
 ----------------------------------